agrawal-rohit/grimoire/CONTRIBUTING.md

 # Contributing

-Thanks for your interest in contributing to `grimoire`!
+Thanks for your interest in contributing to `yehle`!
 This guide will help you get started with the development process, from setting up your environment to submitting changes.

 ## Table of Contents